TheeLuke/Tornado-Data-Analysis/README.md

 ### Datasets
 1. [US Tornado Dataset](https://www.kaggle.com/datasets/danbraswell/us-tornado-dataset-1950-2021?resource=download">https://www.kaggle.com/datasets/danbraswell/us-tornado-dataset-1950-2021)

 Derived from a dataset produced by the National Oceanic and Atmospheric Administration (NOAA) Storm Prediction Center.
 This dataset contained important tornado information such as the length, width, injuries, fatalities, and magnitude.
+It is a CSV file that contains roughly 70,000 rows and 15 columns *(Can be found in the notebook file)*.

 The magnitude follows the **Enhanced Fujita Scale (EF)**.
 A tornado's destructiveness or magnitude is derived largely from the wind speed within it.
 Meteorologists use this Enhanced Fujita Scale since 2007 to rate tornadoes based on wind speed.